Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Several layers of cells but without a basement membrane

 Answer is A: Simple = one layer.
-Columnar means oblong or shaped like a column.
+Columnar means oblong or shaped like a column. - Which of the following is NOT an example of connective tissue?

 A. Blood